How to Grow Your Facebook Fan Page Quickly

 Drive people to your Facebook fan page and drive people back to your website or on-air product.
 That circle will give your brand continuous exposure online and off.

 Use your Facebook fan page to pose a question that engages your readers.
 Use a trending news story to ask your fans' opinions.
 Ask which bands viewers are looking forward to seeing at the local music festival this weekend.

 Post short, conversational questions that prompt your fans to answer with more than a "yes" or "no." Statistics show that Facebook posts 80 characters or less perform better than longer posts so cut those long posts down to increase interactivity.

 After you've asked those questions, use the comments on the air, on your website or in your magazine.
 People want to see their comments shared and it also motivates people who aren't yet interacting on your page to do so.
 All of this will boost your Facebook fan page's interactivity and drive your fan base up.

 Hold a Contest

-Facebook has changed its rules for contests and promotions.
-Before, to run a contest on Facebook, you had to use an app or risk Facebook shutting your contest down.
+Facebook changed its rules for contests and promotions in August of 2013.
+Before then, to run a contest on Facebook you had to use an app or risk Facebook shutting your contest down.